csevere/alien-game/README.md

 ## About
-Alien Battlecraft is a fun sci-fi-inspired dice game allowing players to fight aliens that have invaded their spacecraft.
-Winning the game requires both a little strategy and good luck.
+Alien Battlecraft is an interactive dice game in which players must fight aliens that have invaded their spacecraft.
+Winning requires some strategy and good luck.

 <p align='center'>
   <img src="public/Images/alien.png">